stormpath/stormpath.github.io/source/console/product-guide/latest/_sources/applications.txt

 - Name
 - Description
 - Status (Enabled or Disabled)
-- Authorized Callback URIs (for more on this, please see the Directory chapter sections on Social and SAML login)
+- Authorized Callback URIs (these are the URIs that a user can be returned to as part of Social or SAML login flows)
 - Custom Data

 On the left-hand side you will see a set of links to various resources associated with this Application, such as Accounts and Groups.
 For more information about these, see :ref:`applications-othertasks` below.